rust-lang/book/second-edition/nostarch/appendix.md

 define procedural macros to allow your traits to be implemented on a type by specifying the trait name in a `derive` annotation.

-We're going to create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
+We’re going to create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
 Rather than making users of our crate implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so users can annotate their type with